aptech/docs/docs/CR-stdc.rst

     // Compute the standard deviation of the column vector 'y' std = stdc(y);

-The standard deviation, in variable std, is equal to:
+The standard deviation, in variable *std*, is equal to:

 ::